Sirui-Xu/STARS/README.md

-# STARS: Diverse Human Motion Prediction Guided by Multi-Level Spatial-Temporal Anchors
+# Diverse Human Motion Prediction Guided by Multi-Level Spatial-Temporal Anchors
 ![Loading STARS Overview](images/teaser.png "STARS")
 ---
 This repo contains the official implementation of the paper: